Deep Neural Network Approximation Theory: Improving Polynomial Approximation Rates to Exponential Rates

 Finally, we show how the Weierstrass function---a fractal function, which is continuous everywhere but differentiable nowhere---can be approximated with exponential accuracy by deep ReLU networks.
 Specifically, we consider

-and let $\alpha = -\frac{\log(p)}{\log(a)}$.
-It is well known \cite{zygmund2002trigonometric} that $W_{p,a}$ possesses H\"older smoothness $\alpha$ which may be made arbitrarily small by suitable choice of $a$, see Figure \ref{fig1} right.
-While classical approximation methods therefore achieve polynomial approximation rates only, it turns out that finite-width deep networks yield exponential approximation rates.
+and let $\alpha = -\frac{\log(p)}{\log(a)}$, see Figure \ref{fig1} right for an example.
+It is well known \cite{zygmund2002trigonometric} that $W_{p,a}$ possesses H\"older smoothness $\alpha$ which may be made arbitrarily small by suitable choice of $a$.
+While classical approximation methods achieve polynomial approximation rates only, it turns out that finite-width deep networks yield exponential approximation rates.
 This is formalized as follows. \begin{proposition} There exists a constant $C>0$ such that for all $\eps,p\in(0,1/2)$, $D,a\in \mathbb{R}_+$, there is a network $\Psi_{p,a,D,\eps}\in\cN_{1,1}$ satisfying

 with $\cL(\Psi_{p,a,D,\eps}) \le C((\log(\eps^{-1}))^3+(\log(\eps^{-1}))^2\log(\lceil a \rceil)+\log(\eps^{-1})\log(\lceil D\rceil )),$ $\mathcal{W}(\Psi_{p,a,D,\eps}) \le 13$, ${\mathcal{B}(\Psi_{p,a,D,\eps})\leq 1}$. \end{proposition} \begin{proof} For every $N\in\N$, $p\in(0,1/2)$, $a\,\in\,\mathbb{R}_{+}$, $x\in\R$, let $S_{N,p,a}(x)=\sum_{k=0}^{N}p^k\cos(a^k\pi x)$ and note that